soedomoto/ITB2015/README.md

-# ITB2015
-ITB2015 Assignments Repository
+# EL5226 - Information and Social Networking